teddylee777/mcpdoc/README.md

 ## Overview

-[llms.txt](https://llmstxt.org/) is an index of website contents for LLMs.
-As an example, [LangGraph's llms.txt](https://langchain-ai.github.io/langgraph/llms.txt) provides a list of LangGraph doc URLs with descriptions.
-An LLM can use this file to decide which docs to read when accomplishing tasks, which pairs well with IDE agents like Cursor and Windsurf or apps like Claude Code/Desktop.

-However, these apps use different built-in tools to read and process files like `llms.txt`; sometimes IDEs will reflect on the `llms.txt` file and use it for formulate *web search queries* rather than just retrieving the URLs listed!
-More broadly, there can be poor visibility into what apps are doing with their built-in retrieval / search tools.
+[llms.txt](https://llmstxt.org/) is a website index for LLMs, providing background information, guidance, and links to detailed markdown files.
+IDEs like Cursor and Windsurf or apps like Claude Code/Desktop can use `llms.txt` to retrieve context for tasks.
+However, these apps use different built-in tools to read and process files like `llms.txt`.
+The retrieval process can be opaque, and there is not always a way to audit the tool calls or the context returned.

-[MCP](https://github.com/modelcontextprotocol) offers a way for developers to define tools that give *full control* over how context is retrieved and displayed to LLMs in these apps.
-Here, we create [a simple MCP server](https://github.com/modelcontextprotocol) that defines a few **tools** that these apps can use, such as a `list_doc_sources` to load any `llms.txt` you provide and a `fetch_docs` tool read any URLs within `llms.txt`.
-This simple MCP server has two benefits: (1) it allows the user to customize context retrieval and (2) it allows the user to audit each tool call as well as the context returned.
+[MCP](https://github.com/modelcontextprotocol) offers a way for developers to have *full control* over tools used by these applications.
+Here, we create [an open source MCP server](https://github.com/modelcontextprotocol) to provide MCP host applications (e.g., Cursor, Windsurf, Claude Code/Desktop) with (1) a user-defined list of `llms.txt` files and (2) a simple  `fetch_docs` tool read URLs within any of the provided `llms.txt` files.
+This allows the user to audit each tool call as well as the context returned.

 ![Screenshot 2025-03-18 at 12 55 51 PM](https://github.com/user-attachments/assets/a7440c71-6cbc-472e-9243-3bfc371bb173)

 ## Quickstart

-Install uv:
+#### Install uv
 * Please see [official uv docs](https://docs.astral.sh/uv/getting-started/installation/#installation-methods) for other ways to install `uv`.

 ```bash
 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```

-Select an `llms.txt` file to use.
+#### Choose an `llms.txt` file to use.
 * For example, [here's](https://langchain-ai.github.io/langgraph/llms.txt) the LangGraph `llms.txt` file.

-Run the MCP server locally with your `llms.txt` file of choice:
+#### (Optional) Test the MCP server locally with your `llms.txt` file of choice:
 ```bash
 uvx --from mcpdoc mcpdoc \
     --urls LangGraph:https://langchain-ai.github.io/langgraph/llms.txt \